Acne-prone skin? I know it’s tragic. I deal with it myself! But you can’t just hide from the world like some modern-day Quasimodo.

 Coffee is great for perking you up with a burst of energy or, in my case, sluggishly propelling me through the mid-afternoon slump.

 Alas, its concentration of caffeine can also lead to increased stress and anxiety.
-And while stress on its own doesn’t cause acne, it can make your existing acne worse.
+And while the stress hormone doesn’t cause acne on its own, your stress response can make your existing acne breakouts worse.

-Basically, stress causes increased production of the hormone cortisol, which triggers excess oil on your skin, which can lead to clogged pores.
-And if you’re anything like me, that new breakout just leads to more stress.
+Increased stress levels cause an increase in the production of the cortisol hormone.
+Numerous studies have shown that an increase in cortisol levels triggers excess oil on your skin, which can lead to clogged pores.
+And if you’re anything like me, that new acne breakout just leads to more stress.
 It’s a vicious cycle!

-Adding insult to injury, the caffeine may be upsetting your sleep, which — guess what? — causes more stress.
+Adding insult to injury, the caffeinated drinks may be upsetting your sleep, which — guess what? — causes more stress.

 The best bet?
-Stop drinking caffeinated coffee in the early afternoon, so the caffeine has plenty of time to wear off before bed.
+Don't drink coffee in the early afternoon, so the caffeine has plenty of time to wear off before bed.
 Guess I’ll need to find some other way through my slump!

-If you constantly feel super high-stress, you may want to switch to decaf altogether.
-Keep your energy up by doing some stretches, taking a short walk, having a healthy snack, or getting skin-friendly hydration from green tea!
+If you constantly feel super stressed, you may want to switch to decaf coffee altogether.
+Keep your energy up by doing some stretches, taking a short walk, having a healthy snack, or getting skin-friendly hydration from green or herbal tea!

-So imagine my dismay when I found out that milk may aggravate skin problems!
+So imagine my dismay when I found out that dairy milk may aggravate skin problems!

-Increased dairy intake is linked to the occurrence of acne, including that splash (or deluge) of milk we use to mellow out our coffee.
-This may be due to dairy’s array of acne-triggering hormones like estrogen, progesterone, and androgens.
+Increased dairy intake is linked to the occurrence of acne and levels of acne severity, including that splash (or deluge) of milk we use to mellow out our coffee.
+This may be due to dairy’s array of acne-triggering hormones, and their ability to throw us into hormonal imbalance.

 Oddly enough, skim milk appears to be the worst offender when compared to full-fat or low-fat options.
 Typical.
 Guess which type of milk is in my refrigerator right now?

 Luckily, we’re in the midst of a full-scale milk revolution!
-If you think that dairy may be affecting your skin, there are plenty of potential swaps.
+If you think that your dairy products may be affecting your skin, there are plenty of potential swaps.

 Nut milks have become hugely popular, and are available at most coffee shops.
-Almond, hazelnut, coconut...somewhere out there is a nut milk with your name on it!
+Almond milk, hazelnut milk, cashew milk, coconut milk...somewhere out there is nut milk with your name on it!
 (Probably misspelled by the barista.)

 The Sugar Problem

-You’ve been dealing with acne for years now, so you already know that sugary foods aren’t good for your skin.
+You’ve been an acne sufferer for years now, so you already know that sugary foods aren’t good for your skin.

 The keyword there?
 Foods.
 Because while you may be diligently avoiding the Twinkies and the Ho-hos, it’s all too easy to forget another set of sugar bombs: drinks.

 Sugar-sweetened drinks are the number one source of added sugar in the average American diet.
-And if you’re a fan of sweet sodas or coffees, this could spell trouble for your complexion.
+And if you’re a fan of sweet sodas or coffees, this could spell trouble for your complexion and acne severity.

 Take, for example, your favorite Starbucks beverage.
 Mine is the delightfully seasonal peppermint mocha, a.k.a. the gateway coffee.
-Seriously, I never even drank coffee until I encountered the peppermint mocha, and then it was a slippery, slippery slope.
+Seriously, I never even drank a cup of coffee until I encountered the peppermint mocha, and then it was a slippery, slippery slope.

-My beloved mocha sounds like a beverage but drinks like a dessert, with 54 grams of sugar in a single grande serving.
+My beloved mocha that seriously increased both my sugar and caffeine intake sounds like a beverage but drinks like a dessert, with 54 grams of sugar in a single grande serving.
 That’s already more than TWICE the recommended daily limit for women, not even counting anything else I may have consumed that day.
 Yikes!

 I’m betting you have a favorite coffee drink of your own, and it may be hiding more sugar than you ever suspected.